FasterSpeeding/Tan-chan/docs/usage.md

 ### Commands

-Tan-chan provides several Tanjun commands which all rely on the separate Yuyo component client library.
+Tan-chan provides several Tanjun commands which rely on the separate Yuyo components library.
 To ensure a compatible Yuyo version is present you should install Tan-chan with the `tanchan[yuyo]` install flag.

-`"tanchan.components"` can be passed to [Client.load_modules][tanjun.abc.Client.load_modules] as a shorthand to add all of these commands and component handlers to a bot at once .
+`"tanchan.components"` can be passed to [Client.load_modules][tanjun.abc.Client.load_modules] as a shorthand to add all of these commands and component handlers to a bot at once.

+!!! note
+  Any command config should be added the Tanjun client before the commands are loaded.

 ##### Help command